Quick Answer

 Third Trimester (Weeks 27-40): Fetal brain development continues, with particular emphasis on visual cortex maturation and dendritic arborization.
 Continued omega-3 intake supports these processes.
 Safe tuna consumption levels remain consistent with earlier trimesters.
 No additional restrictions apply to third-trimester tuna consumption beyond the established guidelines.

-Q: Can I eat tuna salad from a restaurant if I don't know what type of tuna was used?
-A: Many restaurants use albacore (white) tuna because of its culinary properties.
 Request clarification about tuna type; if the restaurant cannot confirm light (skipjack) tuna, limit consumption to 1 serving per week or select an alternative protein.
 Restaurant accountability regarding fish sourcing is inconsistent, making proactive questioning essential.

 Q: Is mercury risk truly significant during pregnancy?
 A: Yes.
 FDA testing data demonstrates that fetal mercury exposure correlates with measurable neurodevelopmental outcomes.
 Studies of populations with high methylmercury exposure (particularly populations consuming large quantities of predatory fish) document IQ reductions, attention deficits, and motor coordination delays.
 Adhering to FDA guidelines reduces this risk significantly.